processing/p5.js/developer_docs/creating_libraries.md

 * **Classes are typically capitalized, and methods and properties begin with lowercase.** Classes in p5 are prefixed with p5.
 We would like to keep this namespace for p5 core classes only, so when you create your own, **do not include the p5. prefix for class names**.
 You are welcome to create your own prefix, or just give them non-prefixed names.

 * **p5.js library filenames are also prefixed with p5, but the next word is lowercase**, to distinguish them from classes.
-For example, p5.dom.js and p5.sound.js.
+For example, p5.sound.js.
 You are encouraged to follow this format for naming your file.

 ## Packaging